JerryLiuMY/ICA/README.md

 ![alt text](./__resources__/data_dist.jpg?raw=true "Title")

 ## VAE
-<a href="https://drive.google.com/drive/folders/1HNsTgwhNfs60Dx9ef7eQuOsU6ftaono8?usp=sharing">Folder</a> for the trained VAE model and visualizations.
+<a href="https://drive.google.com/drive/folders/1HNsTgwhNfs60Dx9ef7eQuOsU6ftaono8?usp=sharing">Folder</a> for the trained VAE model and visualizations. <a href="./models/vae.py">Link</a> to the model architecture and <a href="./experiments/train_vae.py">link</a> to the training loop and loss function.